ranak8811/Space-Shooter-2D-Game/readme.md

 - **Health:** Each player starts with 10 health points.
 Successful shots reduce the opponent's health by 1.
 - **Score:** Each successful hit increases the player's score by 1.
 - **Walls:** There are two walls in the middle of the screen.
 Bullets cannot pass through them.
-The walls gradually decrease in height over time, making it easier to hit the opponent.
+The walls gradually decrease in height over time, adding a dynamic element to the gameplay and changing the strategic landscape.
 - **Bullets:** Players can shoot bullets with a cooldown period to prevent rapid firing.
 - **Game Over:** The game ends when one player's health reaches zero.
 The player with the higher score wins.
 - **Day/Night Cycle:** The 'N' and 'M' keys control a simple day/night cycle, changing the background color and the sun's position and color.